timheilman/scorebridge-webapp/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the react-based  test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run cypress:open`

+Launches the Cypress-based test runner application.
+This runs e2e tests in Electron.

 ### `npm run build`